xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

 $ docker/run.sh
 ```

-5. After it takes 2-3 minutes to load,
+5. While it takes 2-3 minutes to load, open Chromium on desktop and go to kaggle.com to download the dataset we are gonna be using https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset
+6.